Course title

 Energy and the Conservation of Energy

-Energy is one of the most important concepts in science.
-Physical and chemical changes naturally occur to produce a condition of lowest or minimum energy.
+Energy is one of the most important quantites in science and life.
+Physical and chemical changes naturally occur when they go to a condition of low or minimum energy.

-Water runs down hill because it is moving to minimum energy.
-Water flows down hill because it is flowing to a lower energy position.
+Water runs down hill because it is moving to lower potential energy.
+Water has less potential energy at the bottom of a hill.
 Gravity determines the potential energy of the water.
 Water at higher elevations has higher potential energy because it has the potential to run downhill.
-When the water flows downhill the potential energy decreases.
-Eventually at sea level the water reaches lthe water reaches zero potential energy.
+When the water flows downhill the potential energy decreases and is dissipated as kinetic energy.
+Eventually at sea level the water reaches a level with relative zero potential energy.

 There are two classes of energy, kinetic energy and potential energy.
 The total energy for everything is the sum of these two.
 Thermal energy, electrical energy, sound energy, light energy, etc are all different ways we observe kinetic and potential energy.